elec327/elec327.github.io/lab3/index.md

 #### Due Date: 2/7/2025
 #### **What should be turned in?**

-  1. Your **commented** lab3.c file.
+  1. A zip file containing your modified code files.
 Your grade will be assigned based on functionality as defined in the Detailed Specifications below.

 </div>